-Every absence is considered "unexcused" unless a phone call by the parent/guardian has been received stating the specific reason for the absence by the attendance office.
+Every absence is considered "unexcused" unless there is a documented medical reason.
+If a parent/guardian calls the school then this will be considered a "verified absence," which is not an excused absence.
 For an absence that is one or more days in length to be considered excused, a note from a doctor or medical professional must be received within 3 days of the absence.
-Student absence from class for purposes of family travel or vacation is a loss of valuable class time and is strongly discouraged.
+Student absence from class for purposes of family travel or vacation is considered an "unlawful absence."
 The number of days missed will be counted as unexcused absences.
-Please note: Parental/guardian permission in and of itself is not recognized as legitimate reason for absence.
+Please note: Parental/guardian permission in and of itself is not recognized as a legitimate reason for absence.